NinaV1812/Doggy-s-progect/README.md

 * Redux for managing the app's global state (It's easy to set up and to maintain with a small app).

+## Roadmap:
+* better matching between MobileNets ans Dod API (some breeds cannot be found, in this case you won't be able to see gallery of images with other dogs, but you still get your classification results.);
+* testing the app.